-Ш Serves as spokesperson for the cooperative during entergencies if the deficial Manager is unavailable.
-Prepares timely news releases, social media updates and public service announcements (see Appendix A for emergency contacts), Updates the general manager as advised by the operations superintendent.
-In the event of the director of communication's absence, these duties will be filled by one of the administrative services staff.
-Ensures member service representatives are provided with periodic updates on the status of the outage, consistent with what is reported in the general media.
-Coordinate the assignment of duties to other employees to ensure any additional needs of the membership, Cooperative or the employees are addressed.
-Such duties may include:
+- □ Serves as spokesperson for the Cooperative during emergencies. - □ Prepares timely news releases, social media updates and public service announcements (see Appendix A for emergency contacts), - □ Updates the general manager as advised by the line superintendent. - □ In the event of the administrative assistant's absence, these duties will be filled by the office manager. - □ Ensures member service representatives are provided with periodic updates on the status of the outage, consistent with what is reported in the general media.